Universal adapters between quantum LDPC codes: Discussion

 We found the notion of relative expansion defined in Definition~\ref{def:expansion} useful for our proofs of code distance and our graph constructions.
 It is also significantly weaker than requiring the graph have constant global expansion.
 However, in some cases, even relative expansion may be unnecessary.
 One simple example of this case is the fault-tolerant lattice surgery between two surface code patches, which can be viewed as a special case of the auxiliary graph surgery framework \cite{williamson2024gauging} (and an example of CSS code surgery \cite{cowtan2024css}), but the relative expansion of the auxiliary graph decreases with the code distance as $O(1/d)$.
 This seems to be sufficient partly because the surface code does not encode more than one logical qubit.
 Is there a way to more accurately capture the necessary expansion properties of the auxiliary graph in general?

-We also anticipate a scope to attach adapters to separate ports and the potential to define a notion of multi-port relative expansion.
+In future work we also anticipate a scope to attach adapters to separate ports and the potential to define a notion of multi-port relative expansion.

-The results for joint measurements in this work hold for logical operators that overlap on atmost a constant number of qubits.
+The results for joint measurements in this work are applicable to logical operators that overlap on at most a constant number of qubits.
 While this is significantly stronger than the naive scenario of dealing with physically disjoint logical operators, it would be interesting to be able to measure the product of overlapping logical operators in general within the framework we have presented.

 Decoding through the process of auxiliary graph surgery involves decoding the merged code(s) created in the process.
 In Ref.~\cite{cross2024linear}, a modular decoder is introduced which can split this decoding problem (for one type of Pauli error) into two spatially separate pieces -- an LDPC decoding problem on the original code, and a matching problem on the auxiliary graph.
 We expect the same modular decoding can be done for auxiliary graph LDPC surgery, but splitting the decoding problem further when measuring a large product of logical operators would seem to be necessary for fast decoding of LDPC surgery in practice, unless this situation can otherwise be avoided.